Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 JOHN PORTER CLARK (1905-1991)

-Clark was born in Pasadena CA. He trained at Cornell then moved back to Pasadena to work with Van Pelt and Lind and later Albert Frey from 1935-1937.
-Frey left and returned from NY to Palm Springs in 1939 to form a firm with Clark which lasted nearly twenty more years.
-At the end of World War II Palm Springs' population almost tripled, and the city experienced a building boom as an escape for Hollywood and a winter haven for east coast industrialists.
-The city became a resort community and Clark and Frey who were well-positioned to capitalize on this growth.
+Clark was born in Pasadena CA. He trained at Cornell then moved back to Pasadena to work with Garrett Van Pelt and George Lind and also Albert Frey starting around 1935.
+Frey left and returned from NY to Palm Springs in 1939 to form a firm with Clark which lasted nearly twenty years.
+At the end of WWII Palm Springs' population almost tripled as an escape for Hollywood and a winter haven for east coast industrialists.
+The city became a resort community and Clark and Frey capitalized on this growth.

 1935 - The H. U. (Harry) Brandenstein Study, 287 East Morongo Road, Palm Springs CA. Clark designed the main house.
 Albert Frey designed an outdoor two room study away from the main house for privacy.
 Sold to Praeneste.
 Sold to Harold Bell.
 Sold to Steve Schmitt.
 Sold in 2021 to Ruby 27.